The Drive to Protect 30% of Earth’s Ocean, Lands, and Freshwater by 2030

-This year, the 196 parties of the United Nations Convention on Biological Diversity (CBD) will meet to agree to an ambitious new plan to safeguard life on Earth by 2050.
-If all goes as expected, the plan will be adopted at the 15th Conference of the Parties to the CBD in Kunming, China; precisely when that meeting will happen is uncertain because of the COVID-19 pandemic.
+In December, the 196 parties of the United Nations Convention on Biological Diversity (CBD) will meet to finalize text for an ambitious new agreement to safeguard life on Earth by 2050.
+If all goes as expected, the Post-2020 Global Biodiversity Framework will be adopted at the 15th Conference of the Parties to the CBD, which will be hosted in Montreal, Canada.